dorkamotorka/ebpf-labs/labs/advanced-course/ebpf-tracing-46a570d1/index.md

 ## Fprobes (fentry/fexit)

-Unlike kprobes, fprobes can only attach to only kernel function entry points using fentry or exit points using fexit, as their attaching mechanism ([eBPF trampoline](https://lwn.net/Articles/804937/)) differs from that of kprobes.

-As mentioned above, Kprobes patch an instruction to trigger a debug exception, adding context-switch and exception-handling overhead.
+As mentioned above, kprobes work by patching an instruction to trigger a debug exception, which adds context-switch and exception-handling overhead.

-But, fprobes use the ftrace mechanism where the compiler inserts a NOP at each function entry, which can be patched at runtime into a trampoline.

-The trampoline sets up arguments, calls the eBPF program directly, then returns to the function.
-By avoiding exceptions and using direct calls, fprobes attach/detach faster and run with much lower overhead.
+Fprobes in contrast build on the ftrace mechanism.
+The compiler inserts a NOP at each function entry, which can be patched at runtime into an [eBPF trampoline](https://lwn.net/Articles/804937/).
+This trampoline calls the eBPF program directly, avoiding exceptions and making attach and detach operations faster with much lower overhead.

-Fprobes programs can also be attached to BPF programs such as XDP, TC or cGroup programs which makes debugging eBPF programs easier.
-Kprobes lack this capability.
+The trade-off is that fprobes can only attach to function entry points (`fentry`) and exits (`fexit`).
+However, they can also attach to BPF programs such as XDP, TC, or cGroup hooks.

-Another advantage is that fexit hook has access to the input parameters of the function, which kretprobe does not.
+Additionally, `fexit` probes have access to the function’s input parameters, something kretprobes cannot provide.

 ```c [trace.c]
 SEC("fentry/__x64_sys_execve")